Local Development

 Create directories within your home directory, for your native projects (Applications that run on your computer’s desktop environment), another directory for your web projects (Applications that run in a web browser, such as websites) and a third directory for mobile applications for smart phones.

 systemctl and journalctl are commands you can use to manage your Linux operating system.
 Get familiar with systemd and Wayland, in order to learn how to program your operating system.
-You can install and use Netstat and other tools to keep track of your connections to other computers and to the Internet, your global cloud of artificial intelligence.
+You can install and use net-tools and other tools to keep track of your connections to other computers and to the Internet, your global cloud of artificial intelligence.
 Investigate the ports and sockets your computers use to communicate with each other.

 Security